Difference Galois groups under specialization: Basic open subsets of

-where $\max(D)$ denotes the set of maximal ideals of $D$.
-In Lemma 5A.10 of \cite{hrushovski}, Hrushovski proved that if $k$ is a number field and $\trdeg(F/k)=1$ where $F$ is the field of fractions of $D$ then $\rW(G,\Gamma)$ is infinite.
+where $\max(k[\bX])$ denotes the set of maximal ideals of $k[\bX]$.
+Hrushovski proved that if $k$ is a number field and $\dim \bX=1$ then $\rW(G,\Gamma)$ is infinite (see Lemma 5A.10 of \cite{hrushovski}).
 The key idea of his proof is reducing $G$ to the cases that $G$ is an Abelian variety or $\bG_m$ or $\bG_a$.
 The case that $G$ is an Abelian variety is due to N\'{e}ron (see for example Section 6 in Chapter 9 of \cite{lang} or Section 11.1 of \cite{serre}).
 The case when $G=\bG_a$ was proved in Lemma 5A.4 of \cite{hrushovski}.
 For the case when $G=\bG_m$, Hrushovski claimed that one can use an entirely similar argument as that in the proof of N\'{e}ron's Theorem.
-A similar claim was also made by Serre in Section 11.1 of \cite{serre} for the case when $k$ is a number field and $F$ is a purely transcendental extension of $k$.
-To be complete, we present a more elementary proof for the case when $G=\bG_a$ and provide a detailed proof for the case when $G=\bG_m$.
-Moreover we remove the restrictions on $k$ and $D$.
+A similar claim was also made by Serre in Section 11.1 of \cite{serre} for the case when $k$ is a number field and $k(\bX)$ is a purely transcendental extension of $k$.
+To be complete, we shall provide a detailed proof for the case when $G=\bG_m$.
+Moreover we remove the restrictions on $k$ and $k[\bX]$. \end{remark}